Key Specs of Maruti Swift

 Latest Update: Maruti Suzuki has updated the Swift's 1.2-litre petrol engine to meet the upcoming BS6 norms.
-The carmaker is likely to skip selling the diesel-powered Swift post April 2020.
+The carmaker will in all likeliness stop selling the diesel-powered Swift post April 2020.

-Maruti Suzuki Swift Prices & Variants: The Maruti Suzuki Swift hatchback has a starting price of Rs 4.99 and the most expensive variant is priced at Rs 8.76 lakh (ex-showroom Delhi).
+Maruti Suzuki Swift Prices & Variants: The Maruti Suzuki Swift hatchback has a starting price of Rs 5.14 lakh and the most expensive variant is priced at Rs 8.89 lakh (ex-showroom Delhi).
 It is available in four variants - L, V, Z and Z+.

 Maruti Suzuki Swift Engine: The Swift is offered with a choice of two engines - a 1.3-litre diesel engine that puts out 75PS and 190Nm, and a 1.2-litre petrol motor that generates 83PS and 113Nm.
 Both engines are available with either a 5-speed manual transmission or a 5-speed AMT.

 The petrol variant of the Swift claims an ARAI-certified mileage of 22kmpl, while the diesel variant has a claimed fuel efficiency of 28.4kmpl.
 We’ve driven both versions of the Swift with both the manual and AMT options.
 Read our first drive review to know more about how they perform.

 Maruti Suzuki Swift Features: The Swift is a well-equipped hatchback, particularly in terms of safety.
 It comes with dual front airbags, anti-lock braking system (ABS) with electronic brakeforce distribution (EBD) and ISOFIX child seat anchors as standard across the range.
 However, in a recent test conducted by Global NCAP, the Swift scored a dismal 2-star rating in adult as well as child occupant safety.